CHAN-dong/Walias/README.md

 # Walas-Tree: A Multidimensional Workload-Aware Learned Tree with Adaptive Splitting

-This repository provides the implementation of **Walas-Tree**, a multidimensional workload-aware learned index structure that adaptively partitions data and queries to optimize query latency, index size, and construction time.
+This repository provides the implementation of **Walas-Tree**, a multidimensional workload-aware learned index structure that adaptively partitions data and queries to optimize query latency, inde cost.
 The algorithm is proposed in the paper *“Walas-Tree: A Multidimensional Workload-Aware Learned Tree with Adaptive Splitting.”*

 Walas-Tree introduces a **learning-driven partitioning framework** that adapts to **workload distributions** and **data characteristics**, providing significant efficiency improvements over traditional learned index methods.